westurner/dotfiles/index.rst

 ReStructuredText (RST, ReST) is a
-:ref:`Lightweight markup language` commonly used for narrative documentation and {Python, C, Java, ...} docstrings which can be parsed and transformed to valid :ref:`HTML`, ePub, LaTeX, PDF.
+:ref:`Lightweight markup language` commonly used for narrative documentation and inline Python, C, Java, etc. docstrings which can be parsed, transformed, and published to valid `HTML`, ePub, LaTeX, PDF.

 :ref:`Sphinx` is built on :ref:`Docutils`,
 the primary implementation of ReStructuredText.